jasonpecor/sequence/README.md

 seq([step1, step2, step3]).repeat( 3, success, fail );
 ```

-###Functions for a sequence a.k.a.
+###Functions for a Sequence, a.k.a.
 "Steps"
 All functions or "steps" in a sequence will be called with the first argument, a "done" function, which is to be called when an asynchronous call is finished.
 The "done" function may be called with any number of arguments you wish to pass to the next step.
-If a step fails, call the "done" function with *false* as the first argument, and any error details as subsequent arguments.
-The arguments received by the first step in a sequence will be a "done" function, and any parameters added in the sequence settings (See: Settings).
+If a step fails, call the "done" function with ```false``` as the first argument, and any error details as subsequent arguments.
+The arguments received by the first step in a sequence will be a "done" function, and any parameters added in the sequencer settings at runtime (See: *Settings*).

 ```js